Anujadhav23/internship-assignment/Architecture.md

 # System Architecture - Referral Program Fraud Detection Pipeline

 ## 📋 Overview
 This document outlines the complete architecture and data flow of the Referral Program Fraud Detection Pipeline.
-The system processes referral data from multiple sources, applies business logic validation, and generates a comprehensive fraud detection report.
+The system processes referral data from multiple sources,+ applies business logic validation, and generates a comprehensive fraud detection report.

 ---